 Facility Rental: Call (480) 472-0151 during business hours.

 Family Education Rights and Privacy Act: FERPA is the federal law that governs privacy rights for student records.
 Parents generally have these rights until a student's 18th birthday, when the rights transfer to the student.

-Family Tree: In this family literacy program, parents and preschoolers attend school together.
+Family Literacy: Parents and preschoolers attend school together.
 They participate in early childhood, parent education and adult education.

 First Things First Preschool: Free classes help 3- and 4-year-olds start kindergarten ready to succeed.

-Flier Distribution in Schools: The district distributes flyers to elementary students for nonprofit organizations that offer youth activities.
-Prior approval from the Community Relations director is required.
+Flyer Distribution via Peachjar: The district distributes online flyers to students from nonprofit organizations that offer youth activities.
+Prior approval from communications & marketing is required.

 Free and Reduced-Price Meals: The district participates in the National School Lunch Program.
 Eligible students may receive free- or reduced-price meals (breakfast and lunch).
 Guidelines for eligibility are established by the federal government.
 Meal assistance applications are available in all school offices and careterias.